jeswheel/haiti_article/README.md

 ### TODO:

+- [ ] In the `si`-makefile, need to create command to create all sub-results and save the in the folder `si_files`.
+- [ ] In the primary makefile, need to write code to move `.bbl` documents into the `.tex` file for article submission.
+- [ ] All images need to be `.tif` files... easiest would be to convert them via command line and makefile.
+- [ ] Fix undefined references in `si`-sub `.Rnw` documents.
 - [ ] **DON'T FORGET**: Before re-running everything, remove `ncores` argument from `fit_haiti3` and `fit_haiti1`.
 This argument doesn't do anything, but was left in so as to not trigger the `bake` recalculation of the file, which would be inconvinient when working on the manuscript.
 - [x] Make sure supplement is up to date
    - [ ] Fix the supporting-information section in manuscript